-Instead of coming up with more examples, let me just describe the mechanism that seemed to be at work every time this happened this year.
-A recruiter posts an offensive ad, then defends the ad when it starts getting noticed and in spite of all of the negative comments and attention, the recruiter doesn’t take the ad down until it’s too late (i.e. until almost every other recruiter has a screenshot saved on their computer).
+Instead of coming up with more examples, let me describe the mechanism that seemed to be at work every time this happened this year.
+A recruiter posts an offensive ad, then defends the ad when it starts getting noticed and in spite of all the negative comments and attention, the recruiter doesn’t take the ad down until it’s too late (i.e. until almost every other recruiter has a screenshot saved on their computer).

 Why does this keep happening?
 I have a theory.

 There’s no barrier to entry in recruitment (another widely discussed subject this year), except for maybe the hell that your first months in a recruitment agency seem to be.
-I haven’t really gone through that myself, but I can only imagine the pressure you must be under when instead of training you’re immediately handed targets and KPIs.
+I haven’t gone through that myself, but I can only imagine the pressure you must be under when instead of training you’re immediately handed targets and KPIs.

 The idea behind it seems to be that, as a newbie in recruitment with your base salary barely covering rent, you will be all the more motivated to seek training yourself.
 Or, even better, learn by doing.
-Full of enthusiasm, these trainee recruiters decide to get creative with their advertising and all of a sudden the entire industry looks bad.
+Full of enthusiasm, these trainee recruiters decide to get creative with their advertising and all a sudden the entire industry looks bad.
 Facebook is full of job ads featuring photos of breasts and starting with “now that I have your attention” (the one I found was for a developer, so you can imagine the reaction from those trying to get more women into tech) and LinkedIn is full of memes that aren’t funny or informative and job descriptions filled with offensive language.

 Yes, sometimes these ads are published by experienced recruiters who, you’d think, should know better by now.
 But even then, I’d argue it’s because a vital piece of training was missing from their experience.
 Probably the most important piece of information necessary in any area, not just recruitment.
 Interestingly enough, while it’s something no one ever mentioned to me in a professional context, it’s what I was taught studying Employer Branding this year.